sharathchandra1430/Sales-Analysis-using-MYSQL./README.md

-# Sales Analysis using MYSQL.
+# Sales Analysis using MYSQL